 Oral Health and Your Teenager

 - If you’re a parent, here’s something you probably already know: Teenagers can be tough on their teeth!
 They may be so busy with school, jobs, sports and social activities that they don’t find time to brush.
 They’re also known for constant snacking and soda consumption, and tend to eat a lot of junk food.
 Combine these two facts, and you’ve got a situation ready for tooth decay.
 Not surprisingly, many teenagers develop a lot of cavities.
 Here are a few tips to help your child get through the teen years cavity-free:

 - Encourage your teen to develop great habits for regular dental checkups now.

-- Remind teens that tobacco use not only wrecks their medical health.
-Tobacco use puts teens at risk for bad breath, teeth staining and tooth decay on the minor end of the spectrum, and gum disease and even oral cancer on the more serious end of the spectrum.
+- Remind teens that tobacco use not only wrecks their medical health, but puts them at risk for bad breath, teeth staining and tooth decay on the minor end of the spectrum, and gum disease and even oral cancer on the more serious end of the spectrum.

 - Provide extra encouragement or help for teens with braces.
 Teens in the midst of orthodontic treatment are especially at risk for decay and stains associated with poor dental hygiene from haphazard brushing and flossing.
 Sonicare Toothbrushes can be a big help!

 - Set a good example!
 If you take good care of your teeth, your teenager will see that good oral hygiene is important to you.

 - Have plenty of oral health-care supplies on hand.